-Call 1-888-GINARTE (1-888-446-2783) now, fill out our online contact form, or visit one of our seven nearby offices in Newark, New York City, Queens, Union City, Elizabeth, Clifton or Perth Amboy today.
+Call 1-888-GINARTE (1-888-446-2783) now, fill out our online contact form, or visit one of our eight nearby offices in Manhattan, Queens, Newark, Union City, Elizabeth, Clifton, Perth Amboy or New Brunswick today.
 Remember, there is no charge to talk with our injury lawyers, and we collect fees only if you win your case!

 What Makes a Product Defective?

 In order to determine whether a defective product may have caused your injuries, it is important to understand exactly what the law means by a “defective product.”
 Defective products are addressed under the area of the law known as product liability.
 Under product liability law, a product is most commonly found to be defective because it has a design defect, a manufacturing defect, or because the manufacturer failed to adequately warn consumers about certain inherent dangers.